! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – >

 Our attorneys are well-equipped to assist divorcing couples in reaching agreement regarding property division, child custody and support, alimony, and other issues.
 We have helped hundreds of couples to negotiate the terms of their family law matters.
 We offer clients a variety of alternative dispute resolution (ADR) options, including family mediation and Collaborative Divorce, so that they can receive the support they need to reach an agreement that works for them.

 There are times that, for whatever reason, a same-sex couple cannot settle their divorce or custody dispute and must litigate.
 When that happens, it is crucial to have the representation of attorneys who understand the risks and what is at stake.
 At Strickler, Platnick & Hatfield, we approach trials of family law disputes strategically and with a tactician’s eye.
-In areas such as family law disputes involving same-sex couples, where the law may be unsettled, we carefully craft and present compelling arguments designed to achieve our client’s objectives.
+In areas such as same-sex marriage in D.C., where the law may be unsettled, we carefully craft and present compelling arguments designed to achieve our client’s objectives.
 We invite you to contact Strickler, Platnick & Hatfield to schedule a consultation regarding your situation.